NASA’s Galileo probe was a mission that studied Jupiter and its moons, arriving in orbit on 7 December 1995 and lasting until 21 September 2003.

 The hardy little explorer also scored two asteroid encounters and was in the right place at the right time to catch the cometary impact of the century.

-Named for the Italian polymath Galileo Galilei, who discovered Jupiter’s four large moons – Ganymede, Callisto, Io and Europa – the mission was green-lighted for development in 1977.
+Named for the Italian polymath Galileo Galilei, who discovered Jupiter’s four large moons (known as the Galilean moons) – Ganymede, Callisto, Io and Europa – the mission was green-lighted for development in 1977.

 Hopes to launch it in 1986 came to nothing following the Space Shuttle Challenger accident and Galileo’s powerful Centaur booster was cancelled on safety grounds.